-Our growing awareness of Earth’s environmental crisis—much of it the direct result of human action like clear-cutting forests and rainforests, polluting our soil, air and water, strip mining, etc.—has led FSM to focus our attention on issues of peace, justice, and ecology.
+As we learn more about environmental crisis—much of it the direct result of human action like clearcutting forests and rainforests, polluting our soil, air, and water, strip mining, etc.—we as Franciscans focus on advocacy for our common home.

-- Forest ReLeaf, a local organization that provides trees to help reforest the urban canopy as well as replace trees destroyed in natural disasters like the tornado in Joplin.
+- Forest ReLeaf of Missouri, a local organization that provides trees to reforest the urban canopy and replace trees in areas devastated by disasters;

-- St. Louis Earth Day, an event each spring that helps get neighbors on board with recycling.
-In 2013 Sr. Jeanne Meurer received a grant from St. Louis Earth Day to promote recycling at The Sarah Community, the retirement center where most FSM live.
+- St. Louis Earth Day, an event each spring that helps get neighbors on board with recycling;

-- Gateway Greening, a St. Louis-based organization devoted to strengthening and empowering communities and using vacant land wisely through organic, sustainable community gardens.
+- Gateway Greening, a St. Louis-based organization devoted to strengthening and empowering communities and using vacant land wisely through organic, sustainable community gardens; and

-- Missouri Coalition for the Environment and Just Moms STL, collaborators with FSM in promoting legislation to remove the 48,000 tons of radioactive waste illegally dumped in the West Lake Landfill 40-plus years ago.
-The unlined landfill poses a constant threat of contamination for air, soil, and groundwater, and an underground fire in the adjoining Bridgeton Landfill multiplies the danger.
+- Missouri Coalition for the Environment, which collaborates with FSM in promoting legislation to remove the radioactive waste illegally dumped in the West Lake Landfill and supporting other initiatives to encourage clean air, water, soil, and energy in Missouri.